 The Harvard Business Review produces many articles on diversity.

-This list provides holidays and observances in Canada for 2019 generally, and those based on different religions and provinces and territories.
+This list provides holidays and observances in Canada generally, and those based on different religions and provinces and territories.

 The Law Society of Ontario has an Equality, Diversity, and Inclusion initiative to address racism and discrimination in the legal profession.
 Since 2009, the Law Society has been collecting licensee demographic data on a voluntary basis.
 The Law Society makes their Self-Identification, Inclusion, and Self-Assessment questions available to the public.
 Other organizations can use these questions as a model when surveying their own employees to gather demographic data.